 Pests are not only a nuisance, but they can also carry diseases that pose a serious threat to your health.
 For example, diseases like the West Nile virus and Lyme disease are transmitted by pests like mosquitoes and ticks.

 Not only can pests transmit diseases, but they can also cause damage to your property.
 Carpenter ants, for example, are known to cause structural damage to homes and other buildings.
-So keeping your garage free of bugs is essential to protecting your health and your property.
+So, keeping your garage free of bugs is essential to protecting your health and your property.

 You can do several things to keep bugs out of your garage.
-One of the most important is to make sure that your garage is properly sealed.
+One of the most important things to do is to make sure that your garage is properly sealed.
 Ensure that all doors and windows fit tightly and use caulk or weatherstripping to seal any cracks or gaps.
 You should also install door sweeps on all doors.

 What is the Best Way to Get Rid of Bugs in a Garage?